BitcoinDesign/Guide/guide/case-studies/payjoin.md

 ##### The Payjoin handshake

-** The term ‘Payjoin handshake’ is being introduced to succinctly describe the process of sending a original PSBT to receiver’s endpoint, receiver contributing their inputs, modifying the transaction as needed and signing the new draft of the transaction.**
+**This term is being introduced to succinctly describe the automated back-and-forth process between the sender and the receiver – where the original [PSBT]({{ '/guide/glossary/#partially-signed-bitcoin-transaction-psbt' | relative_url }}) containing only the sender's inputs is transformed into a signed, broadcastable transaction containing inputs from both parties.**

-The above steps are not important to the users involved in the transaction, and do not need specific user action from either the sender or receiver.
-More generally, the transacting parties need not even be aware that this is occurring.
+The above steps are not important to the users involved in the transaction, and do not require specific user action from either the sender or receiver.
+More generally, the transacting parties need not even be aware that this is occurring, but must ensure they remain online during the process.

 ##### Prototypes for the Payjoin sender flow